magiclane/magiclane-maps-sdk-for-flutter-docs-context7/examples/17_places-search/01_text-search.md

 Future<void> search(String text, Coordinates coordinates, {SearchPreferences? preferences}) async {
   Completer<List<Landmark>> completer = Completer<List<Landmark>>();

   // Calling the search method from the sdk.
   // (err, results) - is a callback function that calls when the computing is done.
   // err is an error code, results is a list of landmarks SearchService.search(text, coordinates, preferences: preferences, (err, results) async {
-    // If there is an error or there aren't any results, the method will return an empty list. if (err != GemError.success || results == null) {
+    // If there is an error or there aren't any results, the method will return an empty list. if (err != GemError.success) {
       completer.complete([]);
       return;
     }

     if (!completer.isCompleted) completer.complete(results);
   });

   final result = await completer.future;

   setState(() {
     landmarks = result;
   });